 - Best Uses - Any baked goods calling for 1-2 eggs.

 Use a vegan egg wash substitute to give your bread and baked goods a little shine.
-To do this, mix 1/2 cup of aquafaba with 1 teaspoon corn syrup.
-Then simply brush it on as you would an egg.
+To do this, mix 1/2 cup of aquafaba with 1 teaspoon of corn syrup.
+Then simply brush it on quick bread or pastries before baking.

 🥧 How to replace egg whites?